-Benefits section is the summary of gains that the customer gets if they choose you.
-Now bear in mind, benefits do not simply equal the features of the product – they are your competitive advantages, the ones that set you apart from your competitors and will guarantee a unique experience.
+The benefits section is the summary of gains that the customer gets if they choose you.
+Benefits do not simply equal the features of the product – they are your competitive advantages, the ones that set you apart from your competitors.

-Since benefits are located on the above the fold screen, you need to make them short, but actionable.
+Since benefits are located on the above-the-fold screen, you need to make them short, but visible.
 The best way to format them is in a list or columns, consisting of a headline and a body of text and, preferably, an icon or an image to set it apart from the rest of the first screen content.
-It is not advised to offer more than 3 benefits, for the more there are, the less memorable they will turn out.
+It is not advised to offer more than 3-4 benefits, as if you give too much information people will not memorize it.

 Call-to-Action Button / Lead Capture Forms

-Finally, there is the element of your Magento landing page that is directly connected with its conversion rates.
-Depending on what your landing page is aimed at – request for contact information or a direct action like sale or quote – you can design this section as a lead capture form or a call to action button.
+It is an element of the Magento landing page that is directly connected with its conversion rates.
+Depending on what your landing page is aimed at – request for contact information or a direct action like a sale or quote – you can design this section as a lead capture form or a call-to-action button.

-Call-to-Action is a piece of text (sometimes typed on a virtual button, but not necessarily), that tells the visitor what you want them to do next – sign up for a newsletter, ask for a free estimate, purchase a product, etc. Since your whole landing page was aimed at convincing to take an action and this button is the last frontier, it is your job to make it as actionable as possible.
+Call-to-action is a piece of text sometimes typed on a virtual button, but not necessarily.
+It tells the visitor what you want them to do next – sign up for a newsletter, ask for a free estimate, purchase a product, book a ticket.
+Since your whole landing page is aimed at convincing people to take any action and this button is the last frontier, it is your job to make it as actionable as possible.

-#5: place call to action buttons not at the first screen only, but on each screen of your landing page.
+- #5: place call to action buttons not on the first screen only, but on each screen of your landing page.

-With this advice in mind, you are guaranteed to create an actionable call to action button.
+With this advice in mind, you will create an actionable call to action button.

-A lead capture form is a separate field where the user is assumed to submit the personal data.
-Naturally, there is little or no interest for a visitor to submit such sensitive information, so it is necessary to offer something valuable in exchange.
-Most commonly, this is a newsletter subscription, an e-book, a study-guide, a free template or a Magento extension.
+A lead capture form is a separate field where the user is assumed to submit personal data.
+Naturally, there is little or no interest for a visitor to submit such information, so it is necessary to offer something valuable in exchange.
+Most commonly, this is a newsletter subscription, an e-book, a study guide, and a free template.

 The effective lead capture form consists of the following elements: